GoldHEN/GoldHEN_Plugins_Repository/.github/README.md

 ## Plugins

-#### No Share Watermark
+#### No Share Blocks
-Removes watermark from PS4 Screenshots when using Share Button.
+Removes arbitrary limitations when using Share Button in Games.

 #### Fliprate Remover
 Removes framerate limit for games using system library `sceVideoOutSetFlipRate`.